Mallet's Mortar

-Mallet's Mortar was a British shell-firing mortar built for the Crimean War, but never used in combat.

-The mortar was designed by Robert Mallet and was constructed in separate sections so that it could be transported.

-Robert Mallet first made his design public in 1854.
-There was little response from the authorities until Mallet wrote to the then Prime Minister Lord Palmerston in March 1855.
+Mallet's Mortar was a 19th-century British shell-firing mortar built for the Crimean War, but never used in combat.
+The mortar was designed by Robert Mallet and was constructed in sections so that it could be more easily transported.
+Mallet made his design public in 1854.
+There was little response from the government until Mallet wrote to the Prime Minister Lord Palmerston in March 1855.
 Palmerston was taken with the idea and instructed the Board of Ordnance to arrange for the construction of two mortars of Mallet's design.

 Thames Ironworks and Shipbuilding Company won the contract at a price of £4,300 per mortar.
 The company's bankruptcy resulted in the work being divided among three firms which managed to deliver the mortars in May 1857.

-Testing began on 19 October 1857 with further testing on 18 December 1857, 21 July 1858 and 28 of July 1858.
+Testing began on 19 October 1857 with further testing taking place on 18 December 1857, 21 July 1858, and 28 July 1858.
 Each test was brought to an end by damage to the mortar.
 A total of 19 rounds were fired with a rate of about four shells an hour being achieved.
 Shell weight was between 2352 and 2940 lb.
 In testing with an 80 lb charge it fired the lighter shell a distance of 2759 yards with a flight time of 23 seconds.